 Trinity Watershed Modeling & Master Plan - Trinity Waters is developing a scientifically credible system to model the effects of historical land use, new development and climate on water flows and water quality throughout the basin.
 Modeling services for subwatersheds and land parcels on a case-by-case basis will be available to private business, NGOs, municipalities and governmental agencies.
 Data and analysis from the modeling will be used to create a whole systems watershed master plan to serve as overarching guidelines for Integrated River Basin Management.

 Stream Tracker Monitoring - Monitoring for success creates value and insures continuity and sustainability of our programs.
-Trinity Waters is developing a Community Scientist water quality monitoring program as a component to the whole systems approach for our projects.
+Trinity Waters is developing both a Community Scientist water quality monitoring program and Certified Stormwater Inspector Volunteer program as components to the whole systems approach for our projects.
 To assist with research and to limit duplication of efforts, we will partner with other organizations and higher learning institutions engaged in water quality, drought and habitat monitoring.

 Recreational Enhancements - In partnership with Texas Parks & Wildlife, The Trust for Public Land and other like-minded organizations, Trinity Waters promotes and assists in planning and implementation of river recreation, trail systems, wetland parks and nature center reserves in the Trinity River Basin.